 The researcher collected the data from the lactating women in the three groups (two study groups and one control group) through interviewing and physical assessment.
-The data were collected over a period of 6 months from the beginning of April 2021 to the end of September, 2021 in the postpartum ward and postpartum clinics 3 days/week from 9 Am to 3 Pm according to the availability of postpartum women who met the inclusion criteria.
+The data were collected over a period of 6 months from the beginning of April 2021 to the end of September 2021 in the postpartum ward and postpartum clinics 3 days/week from 9 Am to 3 Pm according to the availability of postpartum women who met the inclusion criteria.
 This protocol was followed till the needed number was reached.
-During the initial visits, the greeted researcher the women. introduced herself, and explained the purpose of the research in order to obtain their acceptance and recruited in this research as well as to gain their cooperation.
+During the initial visits, the researcher greeted the women. introduced herself, and explained the purpose of the research in order to obtain their acceptance and recruitment in this research as well as to gain their cooperation.
 After taking informed consent from the postpartum women who met the inclusion criteria, each woman was interviewed to collect the data related to the demographic characteristics; obstetrical history and assess their level of knowledge about the cracked nipple.
 The interview took about 30 minutes for each woman as six women were interviewed per day; the lactating women were asked in Arabic language and documented their answers in the utilized instruments.

 During the initial visit, areas of weakness in women's knowledge and practices were identified and a guiding booklet was developed.
 Objectives of the guiding booklet were set according to the needs of the study women and the review of related literature.
 The booklet content was planned to be provided to the studied lactating women individually about the basic and practical knowledge related to the cracked nipple.
-Two guiding booklets about the cracked nipple (definition, signs symptoms, causes, & complications, and nursing intervention to relieve the cracked were developed by nipple) researcher to both G1 and G2 and reviewed by two experts in the field of maternal and newborn health nursing During the initial interview, all women were observed for the correct body position and technique of attachment.
-The researcher was instructing the mother to breastfeed her newborn and observe the breastfeeding process for 5 breastfeeding minutes using observation checklist.
-The researcher then started to assess the condition of the nipple of the studied groups using the Numerical Rating Scale (Lafoy & Goden, 2000), the Nipple soreness rating scale (NSR) (Storr, 1988), and the Nipple Trauma Score (NTS) (Abou-Dakn et al..
-2011).
-This assessment was considered as baseline measurement of the depth and extent of the cracked nipple, and the severity and intensity of nipple pain.
+Two guiding booklets about the cracked nipple (definition, causes, signs & symptoms, complications, nursing and intervention to relieve the cracked nipple) were developed researcher for both G1 and G2 and reviewed by two experts in the field of maternal and newborn health nursing.
+During the initial interview, all women were observed for the correct body position and technique of attachment.
+The researcher was instructing the mother to breastfeed her newborn and observe the breastfeeding process for 5 minutes using a breast feeding observation checklist.
+The researcher then started to assess the condition of the nipple of the studied groups using Numerical Rating (Lafoy&Goden, 2000), the Nipple soreness rating scale (NSR) (Storr, 1988), and the Nipple Trauma Score (NTS) (Abou-Dakn et al., 2011).
+This assessment was considered as a baseline measurement of the depth and extent of the cracked nipple, the severity, and the intensity of nipple pain.

-The schedule of home visits was reported to all the studied groups in reported to all the studied groups in which follow-up telephone interviews were conducted by the researcher for all groups one week after recruitment on the 7th day and 14th day after the intervention, to assess whether the women followed lactating prescribed treatment and their selfperception of the progression of their nipple trauma and nipple pain (better, worse, or unchanged).
-In case of worsening, the lactating women received a home visit on the same day to assess the occurrence of adverse events.
+The schedule of home visits was reported to all the studied groups in which follow-up telephone interviews were conducted by the researcher for all groups one week after recruitment on the 7th day and 14th day after the intervention, to assess whether the women followed lactating prescribed treatment and their selfperception of the progression of their nipple trauma and nipple pain (better, worse, or unchanged).
+In case of lactating worsening, the received a home visit on the same day to assess the occurrence of adverse events.
 The studied groups' telephone numbers and places of their houses were taken to facilitate communication and follow-up.
-All women of the studied lactating women in the three groups were instructed to follow proper breastfeeding techniques through face-to-face instructions on proper breastfeeding techniques and breast hygiene using simple illustrative brochure.
+All women of the studied lactating women in the three groups were instructed to follow proper breastfeeding techniques through face-to-face instructions on proper breastfeeding techniques and breast hygiene using simple a illustrative brochure.

-3- Implementation phase (for both G1 & G2:
+3- Implementation phase (for both G1 & G2):